La Vergne, TN

 Like Antioch, its neighbor just up I-24, La Vergne is in the midst of an economic revitalization.
 Ingram Book Company, which started in the town as a small business in 2009, now employs 1,500 people.
 What’s more, Amazon has opened a massive new distribution center within La Vergne’s town limits, and companies like Sinomax and Talos Engineered Products have turned dormant factory space into productive economic contributors.
 La Vergne’s makeup is refreshingly diverse, with large Latino, African-American, and even African populations.
 Located in Rutherford County, La Vergne is feeling the positive effects of the Davidson County property tax increase as homeowners in neighboring Davidson County look to relocate.
 Similar to its neighbor Smyrna to the south, La Vergne enjoys its close proximity to Percy Priest Lake.

 Who is La Vergne a good fit for?

-The suburban area of La Vergne, Tennessee is an excellent location for raising a family.
-The town’s population is roughly 35,000 people, and it continues to grow each year.
+The suburban area of La Vergne, Tennessee is an affordable Nashville suburb that caters to middle-income families.
+The town’s population is roughly 39,000 people, and it continues to grow each year.
 The median age is 31, and the standard household size is 3.
 It also serves as an attractive place for those wanting to live an active and outdoor lifestyle.